kiwitcms/kiwitcms.github.io/content/2020-02-17-meet-kiwitcms-march.markdown

   To claim a free Community Standard Ticket use code [atodorov](https://eventyay.com/e/a74665c3?code=atodorov).
 First 5 tickets only!

-  To claim a 25% discount use code [fossasia-speaker](https://eventyay.com/e/a74665c3?code=fossasia-speaker).
+For a 25% discount use code [fossasia-speaker](https://eventyay.com/e/a74665c3?code=fossasia-speaker).

 * March 27-28 - [TestingStage, Kiev](https://testingstage.com/) where Alex